bitrise-io/devcenter/_articles/reviews/bitrise-cli-intro.md

 ## bitrise.yml - the configuration format

-The configuration format of the `Bitrise CLI` is referred to as `bitrise.yml`, as that's the expected file name the configuration should be saved with.
+The configuration format of the `Bitrise CLI` is referred to as `bitrise.yml`.
+This is the expected file name the configuration should be saved with.

-_Technically the CLI can also accept the configuration in JSON format, and the file name can be changed too, but if you save the configuration into a file named_ `_bitrise.yml_`_, you can simply_ `_bitrise run_` _in that directory, without specifying any configuration path, and the CLI will read the configuration from_ `_bitrise.yml_` _automatically._
+Note, that technically the `Bitrise CLI` can also accept the configuration in JSON format, and the file name can be changed too, but if you save the configuration into a file named `bitrise.yml`, you can simply `bitrise run` in that directory without specifying any configuration path!
+This way the CLI will read the configuration from `bitrise.yml` automatically.

 ## Step Library (StepLib)